Graydon Carter: Producer

-Jeffrey Epstein allegations

-In 2003, Carter assigned Vanity Fair journalist Vicky Ward to write a profile of financier Jeffrey Epstein.
-During the course of her reporting, Ward became aware of sex abuse and trafficking allegations against Epstein, later stating that almost all of her sources mentioned "the girls, as an aside".
-In her 2015 article for The Daily Beast, "I Tried to Warn You About Sleazy Billionaire Jeffrey Epstein in 2003", written following Epstein's conviction in Florida, Ward revealed that she had interviewed the family of two young sisters (later identified as Annie and Maria Farmer) and discovered credible reports of molestation against Epstein, but according to Ward, the allegations were removed from the piece by then-editor Carter:"It came down to my sources' word against Epstein's... and at the time Graydon believed Epstein.
-In my notebook I have him saying, 'I believe him...
-I'm Canadian.'"

 Personal life

-Carter was born in Toronto.
-He has been married three times.
-His first wife was a Canadian; the marriage was dissolved before Carter moved to the United States at the age of 28.
+Carter has been married three times.
+His first wife was Canadian; the marriage was dissolved before Carter moved to the United States at the age of 28.
 His second marriage to Cynthia Williamson lasted 18 years and they had four children.
 The couple divorced in 2000.
 Carter married Anna Scott in 2005.
 They have a daughter.

-Former President of the United States Donald Trump has criticized him on Twitter, attacking his restaurant and tenure at Vanity Fair.

 Carter splits his time between Greenwich Village and Roxbury, Connecticut.
 He is a co-owner of The Waverly Inn at 16 Bank Street in the West Village.

 In 2009 Carter and Jeff Klein became partners in the Monkey Bar, a New York City bar and restaurant eatery with a history dating to 1936.
 Both men sold their interest in the property in 2020.

+In a 2003 interview, Carter described himself as a libertarian.

+He published his memoir, When the Going was Good: An Editor's Adventures During the Last Golden Age of Magazines, in March 2025.